reactive-ruby/todo-tutorial/README.md

 `rails new -T --skip-spring .`

+*rails is going to complain because the repo already has created the .gitignore file, so just say `n` when rails asks you if it wants you to overwrite*

 The `-T` option will skip creating the unit-test directory, and the `--skip-spring` skips installing spring which does not seem to work well with some of the test harnesses.